Nigeria's junior oil minister Timipre Sylva has resigned -sources | Politics

 Nigeria's junior oil minister Timipre Sylva has resigned -sources

-Nigeria's Timipre Sylva has resigned as the country's minister of state for petroleum in order to seek the ruling party nomination to run for governor of oil-producing Bayelsa State, ministry and presidency sources told Reuters on Thursday.
+Nigeria's Timipre Sylva has resigned as the country's minister of state for petroleum to seek a new term as governor of oil-producing Bayelsa State in the southern Niger Delta, ministry and presidency sources told Reuters on Thursday.
+Sylva's resignation comes at a time of political transition in Nigeria, with President Muhammadu Buhari serving his final weeks in office before giving way to President-elect Bola Tinubu on May 29.

-Sylva last week handed his resignation letter to President Muhammadu Buhari, who doubles as petroleum minister, and stopped coming to the office, said two sources who did not want to be identified.
-The ministry of petroleum declined to comment on Sylva's resignation.
-Sylva could not be reached for comment.
+Sylva handed his resignation letter last week to Buhari, who doubles as petroleum minister, and stopped coming to the office, said two sources who did not want to be identified.
+They said he would be seeking the ruling All Progressives Congress ticket to run for Bayelsa governor in party primaries scheduled to take place on April 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)